 CultchaSound's vision is simple

-CultchaSound is a Washington, D.C. based REGGAE sound system, owned, managed and operated by brothers, DJ Cultcha and Fadah TG.
+CultchaSound is a D.C. based REGGAE sound system, owned, managed and operated by brothers, DJ Cultcha and Fadah TG.

 CultchaSound is a Washington, D.C. based REGGAE sound system owned, managed and operated by brothers, DJ Cultcha and Fadah TG.